fleshascs/amx_sftp_uploader/README.md

 ## What is this?

 A tool to help automate .amxx file upload to your server.
-We watch your compilation directory ("compiled") for newly created/updated .amxx file changes and upload then to your server.
+We watch your compilation directory ("compiled") for newly created/updated .amxx files and upload them to your server.

 ## How can use it?